koolamusic/awesome-imba/README.md

 - [An Intro to Imba: the JavaScript-compatible language for lightning fast DOM updates - freeCodeCamp](https://medium.freecodecamp.org/introduction-to-imba-the-alternative-to-javascript-e2aa1e3d1769)
 - [New JavaScript-based Web Language Challenges React - ADTMag](https://adtmag.com/articles/2016/01/14/imba-web-language.aspx)

-#### Screencasts
-- [Why is Imba so fast?](https://scrimba.com/p/pJkZsB/c6B9rAM) - Learn why Imba is fast, how it works and then play around with it.
-- [Quick introduction to Imba Router](https://scrimba.com/playlist/pMvYcg) - Learn how imba-router works in Imba.
-- [Creating a todo-list app in Imba](https://scrimba.com/p/pDzDSZ/cRvRMSB) - Learn how to create an app faster and easier with Imba.

 ## Built with Imba